Policies and principles that guide the conduct of externally sponsored programs at Savannah State University include the following:

-- All research and other programs funded by federal agencies must conform to the administrative requirements, cost principles, and audit requirements of the various federal agencies, as codified in the Office of Management and Budget Uniform Guidance (2 CFR 200).
-The PI is responsible for compliance with all these requirements along with the terms and conditions of the award or contract and all funding agency regulations.
+- All research and other programs funded by federal agencies must conform to the administrative requirements, cost principles, and audit requirements of the various federal agencies, as codified in the US Office of Management and Budget Uniform Guidance (2 CFR 200).
+The PI is responsible for compliance with these requirements along with the terms and conditions of the award or contract and all funding agency regulations.

 - The PI is responsible for complying with all SSU and University System of Georgia policies.